 Middle Road: SSP2-RCP4.5

-In this scenario, global development (social, economic, technological etc.) and population growth follow a trajectory that resembles historical patterns.
-There is some, albeit slow, progress and cooperation on the Sustainable Development Goals and warming is mitigated to below 2ºC by 2050.
+In this scenario, global development and population growth follow a trajectory that resembles historical patterns.
+There is some, albeit slow, progress towards the Sustainable Development Goals.
+Warming remains below 2ºC by 2050.
 However, inequality persists between and within countries in the Greater Caribbean region.
-Climate change continues to disproportionately impact vulnerable groups.
+Addressing the root causes of climate vulnerability remains a challenge and climate change continues to disproportionately impact some groups.
 By 2050, 6.4 million people could leave their homes and almost 5 million could be immobile due to climate impacts underpin this scenario.

-In this scenario, global development (social, economic, technological etc.) and population growth follow a trajectory that resembles historical patterns.
-There is some, albeit slow, progress and cooperation on the Sustainable Development Goals and warming is mitigated to below 2ºC by 2050.
+In this scenario, global development and population growth follow a trajectory that resembles historical patterns.
+There is some, albeit slow, progress towards the Sustainable Development Goals.
+Warming remains below 2ºC by 2050.
 However, inequality persists between and within countries in the Greater Caribbean region.
-Climate change continues to disproportionately impact vulnerable groups.
+Addressing the root causes of climate vulnerability remains a challenge and climate change continues to disproportionately impact some groups.
 By 2050, 6.4 million people could leave their homes and almost 5 million could be immobile due to climate impacts underpin this scenario.

-In this scenario, global development (social, economic, technological etc.) and population growth follow a trajectory that resembles historical patterns.
-There is some, albeit slow, progress and cooperation on the Sustainable Development Goals and warming is mitigated to below 2ºC by 2050.
+In this scenario, global development and population growth follow a trajectory that resembles historical patterns.
+There is some, albeit slow, progress towards the Sustainable Development Goals.
+Warming remains below 2ºC by 2050.
 However, inequality persists between and within countries in the Greater Caribbean region.
-Climate change continues to disproportionately impact vulnerable groups.
+Addressing the root causes of climate vulnerability remains a challenge and climate change continues to disproportionately impact some groups.
 By 2050, 6.4 million people could leave their homes and almost 5 million could be immobile due to climate impacts underpin this scenario.

 Rocky Road: SSP3-RCP4.5